r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

 <blockquote>Run auxiliary snmp modules and nmap nse scripts againts sellected setg RHOSTS variable defined in msfconsole.
-Users just need to manually input target(s) ip address(s) into 'SETG' RHOSTS variable to point to the targets to be scanned.</blockquote>
+Users just need to manually input target(s) ip address(s) into 'SETG' RHOSTS var to point to the targets to be scanned.</blockquote>

 Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **snmp_enum.rc**
 ```